-Source: Eurostat 'Accommodation offered by online collaborative economy platforms'.
-Note: Non-urban areas are made up of 'predominantly rural' and 'intermediate' NUTS3 areas as defined by Eurostat.
+Source: Eurostat 'Accommodation offered by online collaborative economy platforms' Note: Non-urban areas are made up of 'predominantly rural' and 'intermediate' NUTS3 areas as defined by Eurostat.
 Even within urban areas, Airbnb survey results show that STR guests stay and spend in areas they would not have visited otherwise.
-As shown in Figure 11, Airbnb survey evidence demonstrates that, in key EU cities, between 37% and 63% of people who stay at STR listings would not have visited the neighbourhood where the listing is located if not for the STR.
+As shown in Figure 11, Airbnb survey evidence demonstrates that in key EU cities, between 37% and 63% of people who stay at STR listings would not have visited the neighbourhood where the listing is located if not for the STR.
 This equates to just under half (44%) of all survey respondents in these cities.

-Figure 11: Percentage of Guests Who Likely Would Not Have Visited the Neighbourhood if They Did Not Stay in STR Listing
+Figure 11: Percentage Likely Who Wouldn't Have Visited the Neighbourhood if They Didn't Stay in STR Listing

-Source: Airbnb survey respondents, 2023.
-10
+Source: Airbnb survey respondents, 2023

 Figure 12: STRs Support Economic Activity in Rural Areas Across Europe

+A CONTRACT OF A CONTRACT OF

+đ

 In Spain, STR guest nights spent in predominantly rural areas have increased 125% since 2018, to more than 2.6 million in 2023.
 This provides economic benefits and allows for travellers to experience local culture.
 With 70% of bookings on Airbnb taking place in non-urban or low-density urban areas, the platform helps uncover hidden gems.
 For example, Spain's olive oil tourism industry generated over €120 million in local commerce in 2023 from the increase in rural tourism activity.
+In Germany, only 30% of visitors are hosted in large cities.
+The majority of STR visitors are hosted in either medium sized and small cities (30%) or in predominantly rural areas (40%).